ANSHUNP/Simple-Form/README.md

 # Simple-Form
-Simple SignIn and signUp form using HTNL, CSS and JavaScript.
+Simple SignIn and signUp form using HTML, CSS and JavaScript.